step-hen-burke/msc-notes/task_list/semester_2/CA1 Plan.md

-Deep Learning applications using streaming data from IoT devices
+"Deep Learning applications using streaming data from IoT devices"

+"Deep Learning for Real-time Data Analytics in Big Data Architectures"

 Research deep learning models and use-cases that use data streamed from IoT